Skip to main content

 PostToolUse: Capture

-Script: 3ngram-capture.sh Filters every tool-use event against rules in capture-filter.json.
-By default, only git commit commands are captured.
+Command: engram-hook capture (Go binary).
+Filters every tool-use event against rules in capture-filter.json.
+By default, only git commit commands and Claude Code plan-file writes are captured.
 Each captured event is persisted as a memory via the REST API (POST /api/memories).
-The script automatically:
+The hook automatically:

 • Derives the project name from the git remote URL